-The soil remedy consists of a SVE system with thermal oxidation and wet scrubbing air emission controls in the source area at Unidynamics.
+The soil remedy consists of a SVE system with air emission controls in the source area at Unidynamics.
 The ROD identifies the source area, or “target area,” as that area where VOCs were detected in soil samples and the area where soil gas samples exhibited VOCs greater than 1 microgram per liter.
 The ROD provides that this area may be expanded or reduced, as necessary, to include removal of 99 percent of the contaminants.
 In addition, the ROD states that excavation and treatment may be required to remove residual contamination where soil vapor extraction is not effective.
 The SVE treatment system for the PGA-North area was in operation from 1994-October 1998 on a periodic basis.
 In October 1998, the SVE system was turned off to evaluate the need for continued soil vapor extraction at PGA North.
 The SVE system was restarted in 2004 and has removed more than 2100 pounds of TCE through June 2016.

 Following issuance of a final ROD in 1989, EPA, the state of Arizona, and Goodyear Tire signed a consent decree for remediation of PGA-South in 1991.
 Goodyear Tire, as the leading potentially responsible party (PRP), has complied with all required cleanup actions including: (1) cleanup of metal contaminated soils, (2) cleanup of VOC contaminated soils, and (3) cleanup of contaminated groundwater in both upper and lower portions of the aquifer.
 Action (1) is complete and actions (2) and (3) are in the Operations and maintenance (O&M) phase.
 Soil Vapor Extraction has been very successful for the cleanup of VOC contaminated soils and has removed approximately 2,524 pounds of VOCs.
 Goodyear Tire asked EPA and the State of Arizona to approve the closure of the third and final SVE remedy in 2003.
 This became the first successful total closeout of VOC contaminated soil cleanup at an Arizona Superfund site.
-In 2014 - 2015, optimization of the groundwater treatment system is underway.
+In 2014 - 2016, optimization of the groundwater treatment system at PGAS is underway.